Main Content

 collapse all

 Size of the data blocks, specified as a 2-element vector of positive integers.
 The elements of the vector correspond to the number of rows and columns in each block, respectively.
 The size of the data blocks must be less than the size of the input image.
-Dividing the hyperspectral images into smaller blocks enables you process large data sets without running out of memory.
+Dividing the spectral images into smaller blocks enables you process large data sets without running out of memory.

 • If the blocksize value is too small, the memory usage of the function reduces at the cost of increased execution time.